-For the grant made in 2016 (performance period 2016-2018), the ROCE target was set at 28%, excluding acquisitions, and the threshold was set at 23%.
-The shares are allocated at their market value (closing price at grant date on the SIX Swiss Exchange), shortly after the annual shareholder meeting in the month of April following the three-year vesting period.
+For the grant made in 2018 (performance period 2018-2020), the ROCE target was set at 30%, excluding acquisitions, and the threshold was set at 25%.
+The shares are allocated at their market value (closing price at grant date on the SIX Swiss Exchange), shortly after the Annual General Meeting in the month of April following the three-year vesting period.
 In some countries where the allocation of shares may be illegal or impractical, the award may be settled in cash after the performance period.